Good Smartphone Activated Medics: Origins and cardiac arrest

 The GoodSAM platform was originally created to minimise hypoxic brain injury following trauma (a phenomenon known as impact brain apnoea, however, its role in cardiac arrest and other emergencies was immediately apparent.
 The system was adopted by London Ambulance Service, Ambulance Victoria and St John New Zealand where it has saved many lives.
 It has subsequently rolled out to most ambulance services across the UK and others around the world.

 The GoodSAM Cardiac responder network is highly governed with over 300 organisations on the platform.
 It works by alerting those trained in CPR to cardiac arrests nearby through integration with the local ambulance / fire service.
 They provide CPR while the ambulance is en route.
 The platform also has a large Defibrillator registry thanks to the network of volunteers registering defibrillators.

 Evidence of Benefit in Cardiac Arrest

-There are many surviviors thanks to a GoodSAM responder starting CPR and using an AED prior to ambulance arrival.
+There are many survivors thanks to a GoodSAM responder starting CPR and using an AED prior to ambulance arrival.
 A study using early data, when responder density was relatively low demonstrated that having a GoodSAM responder increased odds ratio of survival by three in two different ambulance services.
 A different UK study showed that for people who were safely discharged from hospital following a cardiac arrest, people were twice as likely to survive when an alert was sent than when it was not.